viperleed/viperleed/doc/content/calc/param_topics.rst

 .. _paramtopics:

 ===========================
-List of parameters by topic
+List of PARAMETERS by topic
 ===========================

 This page lists parameters for ViPErLEED by grouping them into